In queso you didn’t know, it’s nearly Father’s Day

 Myth two: Tapas are always small.
 If they’re not small, they’re not tapas.
 What silliness is this.
 Tapas can be small or big.
 In fact, these big tapas have their very own name: raciones!
 While these larger raciones might not be named “tapas” on the menu, they are still tapas.
 Raciones are always shared amongst a group of friends, in the same style a small tapa is.
 Myth three: Tapas are meant to be eaten as food independent from a drink.
 Are you kidding?
 Tapas go hand-in-hand with a drink.
 In fact, it’s a big tapas no no to order tapas without a drink!
 Like cheese and biscuits or chocolate and digestive – a natural pairing.

 In Spain, some tapas helped to ratchet up the thirst factor and help ratchet up alcohol sales as well – hence its origins as a bar snack always served with alcohol.
-At our Spanish restaurant, however, we let you quench your own thirst by bringing your own bottle.

 So, to all you Fen dads across Norfolk and Cambridgeshire, feliz día del padre or Happy Father’s Day – we look forward to showing you some Littleport love on Sunday.